 10 Free Educational Sites to Supplement Home Learning

-With most of the nation’s schools closed in response to the coronavirus pandemic, many parents are left scrambling for ways to keep their kids engaged and learning for the rest of the school year.
+With most of the nation’s schools closed in response to the coronavirus pandemic, many parents are left scrambling for ways to keep their kids engaged and learning not only during the school year, but also through the summer to avoid learning loss and the new “COVID slide.”
 Fortunately, there are many free educational websites available to help ensure that your child’s education continues.

 The following free educational sites are some of the best places for your child to continue their education with home learning during the COVID-19 lock-down and beyond.

 National Geographic is a widely known publication for adults.
 However, you may not know about the services it offers for kids and teens.
 Covering animals, science, cultures, and geography, National Geographic Kids provides activities, articles, and information for your child to interact with.
 At any age, this site makes an excellent resource for fun learning—from “brain boosters” to fast facts.